Lneagle/capstone-1-react-app/README.md

 npm run dev
 ```

+You can also view it live at [https://lacey-murphy-job-search.netlify.app/](https://lacey-murphy-job-search.netlify.app/).

 ## Future Considerations

 As noted above, salary numbers are converted into USD before sorting or calculating averages.
 The conversion rates were recorded and stored in a static file on Oct.
 9-10, 2025.
 Future upgrades could integrate a conversion API for up-to-date results, and also allow for users to choose which currency they would like results displayed in.